Tips for Beginners: Getting Started in Digital Art

 If you’re worried about this, read below for a summary of all you need to know when getting started.
 (Please note that prices in this article are only a guideline.)

-Memory-wise, although you can draw using only 4 GB memory, I recommend going with 8 GB or more if you want to get the most out of your new device.
+Memory-wise, although you can draw using only 4 GB memory, we recommend going with 8 GB or more if you want to get the most out of your new device.

-Many recommend Mac computers for drawing, but you can absolutely draw without any problems on a Windows device.
+Many recommend Mac computers for drawing, but you can absolutely draw without any problems on a Windows computer or on a laptop.
 Feel free to choose the operating system you prefer.

 You also have the option of drawing on a smartphone or tablet using a stylus.
 However, these options tend to be limited technologically, so they might hold you back or make you feel less confident as they tend not to reflect the details of strokes.

 Make sure you select a device that meets your drawing needs, including how serious you want to draw.

 Various types of software exist, ranging from freeware to paid professional programs and applications.